Feminism in China: 21st century

 In 2001, China amended its marriage law, so that abuse was considered grounds for divorce.
 The law was deliberated via an open revision process which included input from feminist academics and women lawyers.
 Other civil and criminal laws were also amended to better protect women's rights and interests, including the inheritance law.

 In 2005, China added new provisions to the Law on Women's Right Protection to include sexual harassment.
 In 2006 "The Shanghai Supplement" was drafted to help further define sexual harassment in China.

 In 2013, the first woman to bring a gender discrimination lawsuit in China, a 23-year-old who went by the pseudonym of Cao Ju, won a small settlement of 30,000 yuan and an official apology from the Juren Academy.

 In 2015, China enacted its first nationwide law prohibiting domestic violence, although it excluded same-sex couples and did not address sexual violence.
 The law also defined domestic violence for the first time.
 Domestic violence had become a subject of much public debate in China in 2011, when Kim Lee posted pictures of her bruised face on Chinese social media and accused her husband Li Yang of domestic violence.
-She later stated in the New York Times that police had told her no crime had happened; Li admitted beating her but criticized her for discussing private things in public.
+She later stated in The New York Times that police had told her no crime had happened; Li admitted beating her but criticized her for discussing private things in public.

 In 2017, the Sina Weibo account of Feminist Voices (Nuquan Zhisheng, 女权之声), an important feminist organization in China, was suspended for thirty days after they posted an article about the planned women's strike in the United States on March 8 (International Women's Day).
 In March 2018 the account was deleted.

 In 2018, Xixi Luo from Beihang University published an online accuse on Sina Weibo to her former PhD professor Xiaowu Chen, claiming she has been sexually harassed during her time at the university.
 Luo's statement went viral on Weibo, and was seen as China's first widely shared #MeToo moment.
 Following Luo's brave move, other Chinese university students came forward on Chinese social media with allegations against their former supervisors.
 As more and more sexual harassment cases being exposed in the public discourse, students and alumni from more than 70 universities jointly signed a letter advocating for proper legislation on protecting sexual harassment in colleges and universities.
+While this wave of online activism demonstrated the growing influence of digital platforms in shaping feminist discourse, it also revealed inequalities in access and participation.
+The #MeToo movement was mainly led by urban, educated women, while working-class and rural women remained underrepresented due to unequal internet access and technological barriers.
+This divide shows the need to make space for missing voices to ensure that future movements represent the expereinces of all women.